paulaked/Data23-starwars/README.md

 - Use your own name for the name of the branch (e.g. mine would be PaulaKedra - please copy this format).
 - Make sure you commit and push to the remote repo frequently to keep your work up-to-date.
 - The gitignore should catch most unnecessary project files, but do pay attention to what you are adding to the repo.
-- Replace this README with an appropriate README for your project (including a link to your job board).

-Link to trello board: https://trello.com/b/KBclmT2B/starship-collections